-As published at Unz Review, LewRockwell and Intrepid Report, 1/9/17:
+As published at Unz Review, LewRockwell, Intrepid Report and diaCRITICS, 1/9/17:

 I last saw Vietnam in 2001.
 Back then, Saigon had no American fast food joints save a Kentucky Fried Chicken.
 Long-term foreign residents were few, and mostly confined to the Phạm Ngũ Lão area.
 There were no foreign stars in the just-established professional soccer league.

 Now in Saigon, there are 20 KFCs, eight Burger Kings and six McDonald’s, with one across the street from where I used to lived, five miles from downtown.